briannawoodruff/frontend-challenge/README.md

 ## Submitting the challenge

-When you have completed the challenge and are ready to submit, please create a pull request.
+When you have completed the challenge and are ready to submit, please create a pull request to main.